dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 work.
 The structure of MIL AST and its support for Uniplate makes it possible to write clear and concise Uniplate-based transformation code.

-Generality and composability of most transformations allows to easily reuse them and build modular code optimisation pipelines in source language compilers.
+Generality and composability of most transformations allow to easily reuse them and build modular code optimisation pipelines in source language compilers.